vil02/string_to_code_proj/README.md

 poetry install
 ```

-Afterwards you can execute the commands like
+Afterwards you can execute the commands like:

 ```shell
 poetry run python3 examples/example_to_cpp.py